RCOSDP/weko/docs/deploymentguide/installation-detailed.rst

 .. note::

-   If you want to install the very-bleeding-edge Invenio packages from GitHub, you can run the ``create-instance.sh`` script with the ``--devel`` argument::
+   If you want to install the very-bleeding-edge WEKO3 packages from GitHub, you can run the ``create-instance.sh`` script with the ``--devel`` argument::

      ./scripts/create-instance.sh --devel

-Let’s see in detail about every Invenio installation step.
+Let’s see in detail about every WEKO3 installation step.

 Create instance
 ~~~~~~~~~~~~~~~

 We start by creating a fresh new Python virtual environment that will hold our
-brand new Invenio v3.0 instance:
+brand new WEKO3 v3.0 instance:

 .. include:: ../../scripts/create-instance.sh
    :start-after: # sphinxdoc-create-virtual-environment-begin
    :end-before: # sphinxdoc-create-virtual-environment-end
    :literal:

-We continue by installing Invenio v3.0 Integrated Library System flavour demo
+We continue by installing WEKO3 v3.0 Integrated Library System flavour demo
 site from PyPI:

 .. include:: ../../scripts/create-instance.sh